Dog DNA Test: A Guide to Purchasing the Best BrandReading Time: 5 minutes

-The Dog DNA Test may already have been around for the past decade, but it seems as though it has recently become one of the more popular trends to take of the world of dog owners.
+The Dog DNA Test has been around for the past decade.
+Still, it seems as though it has recently become one of the more popular trends to take over the world of dog owners.
 YouTube is inundated with videos of people sharing the “Big Reveal” of their Fur-children’s DNA test results.

-If you own a purebred dog, you probably haven’t given Dog DNA Tests much thought, but as the owners of just about every mixed breed, mutt, mongrel, pavement special, or simply put: rescue dog, knows attaching the name of a specific breed (or 3) to your dog is guesswork at best.
+If you own a purebred dog, you probably haven’t given Dog DNA Tests much thought.
+As the owner of a mixed breed, mutt, mongrel, pavement special, or rescue dog knows, attaching the name of a specific breed (or 3) to your dog is guesswork at best.
 Besides that, things have changed… DNA tests now tell you what health conditions to look out for and help you figure out how best to take care of your hairy friend.

 Knowing your dog’s ancestry and its family tree gives you an inside look at the canine genetic markers, parentage, and more.

 Your dog might be the size of a Corgi but have what looks like the face of a German Shepherd, or vice versa.
-It is for owners of dogs such as these that the dog DNA testing can put an end to the curiosity and will ensure that the next time someone asks with a rather judgemental look, what breed your pup is, that you can give a list of breeds going back at least 3 generations.
+This is who dog DNA testing is designed for.
+Put an end to the curiosity and ensure that the next time someone asks what breed your pup is, you can give a list of breeds going back at least 3 generations.

 Dog DNA Test: What’s the Purpose?